poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 ```

 From this point we can proceed in infinite number of ways since we're getting an almost arbitrarly long heap buffer overflow.
-The two most obvious methods would be to either abuse fastbins or tcache.
+The two most obvious methods are to either abuse fastbins or tcache.
 Fastbins are a little more constrained that tcache in modern glibc, however in this challenge `calloc`s happen earlier than `malloc`s
 so I found it easier to reason about while developing the exploit for my challenge.
 An another player in the ctf solved it with tcache poisoning
 but I can't link their solution since they posted it only on the competition's Discord server.